North Carolina Certificate of Need (CON) Introduction

 Contact RPC Consulting

-Should you or your client need an expert team to help you with the North Carolina Certificate of Need Process (CON) please contact Dr. Ron Luke at 512-371-8166.
+Should you or your client need an expert team to help you with the North Carolina Certificate of Need process (CON) please contact Regulatory Practice Manager Darcy Schaeffer, MLS at 512‑371‑8011.

-Disclaimer: The information on this page has been compiled by RPC in June 2010 and updated in January 2022 based on sources believed to be reliable.
+Disclaimer: The information on this page has been compiled by RPC based on sources believed to be reliable.
+It was updated in 2024.
 Where possible we have had the material reviewed by state CON officials or others knowledgeable of the state’s CON program.
 The information is not offered as legal advice.
 A state may change its rules, forms and procedures at any time and RPC offers no assurance that the information will be correct on the date it is viewed.
 Therefore the reader is urged to use this information only as a starting point for any CON application and to speak with state officials or seek legal or consulting advice early in the process.